MarialenaShiamma/youtubeAddToWatchlist/README.md

 - install Selenium using pip:
 `C:\Users\Marialena\AppData\Local\Programs\Python\Python37-32\Scripts> .\pip install --upgrade pip` `.\pip install selenium`
-- add your youtube password in a environmental variable with the name "YOUTUBE_PASSWORD"
+- add your youtube password in a environmental variable with the name "`YOUTUBE_PASSWORD`"
-- add your youtube email address in another environmental variable with the name "YOUTUBE_EMAIL"
+- add your youtube email address in another environmental variable with the name "`YOUTUBE_EMAIL`"
 - after adding the variables make sure you will close and open again the terminal or editor you will execute the script from
 - you should specify in the if statement at line 141 the conditions you want to add videos for.
 In my case the conditions were: any video or entertainment company that contains a korean character